Our Coalition is building awareness about Asset Poverty and the major impact it has on individuals, families, and our local community.

 YES

 That’s good news!
-Did you know that 39% of households in Forsyth County do not have three months of resources set aside?
+Did you know that 28% of North Carolina households did not have three months of resources set aside in 2019?
 This is called Asset Poverty and it has a big impact on our community overall.

 NO